Capital Line: Phase 2 (Heritage Valley North to Desrochers)

-Northeast expansion
+Northeast extension

 In 2008, Edmonton City Council approved a plan to extend the Capital Line northeast by one station to Gorman Towne Centre.
-On April 30, 2009, Mayor Stephen Mandel announced a $210 million project to extend the LRT system to a new Gorman Station.
-The expansion beyond Clareview Station was planned to continue along the CN right-of-way to a station and park-and-ride north of 153 Avenue and Victoria Trail.
+On April 30, 2009, Mayor Stephen Mandel announced a $210 million project to extend the LRT system to a new Gorman station.
+The expansion beyond Clareview station was planned to continue along the CN right-of-way to a station and park-and-ride north of 153 Avenue and Victoria Trail.
 The plan would have received funding from three levels of government.
 However, funding was shifted to the Metro Line in July 2009 as city officials saw that line as a higher priority for the city.
 The city has not ruled out a near-future extension to Gorman.
 The City completed preliminary engineering on this project in 2010, however there is no budget or timeline for design and construction.

 From a land use planning perspective, the City of Edmonton has approved two area structure plans beyond Gorman and Anthony Henday Drive that depict different alignments for further LRT extension into Edmonton's far northeast.
 Adopted in 2010, the Edmonton Energy and Technology Park Area Structure Plan depicts extension of the LRT along 50 Street across Manning Drive to the north, and then generally paralleling Manning Drive to approximately Highway 28A.
 This ASP qualifies that this "is a potential alignment only, and will be updated to reflect the completed planning for the Northeast LRT when a final route is determined."

 Adopted in 2013, the Horse Hill ASP depicts extension of the LRT along 50 Street to the north, and then northeast along Fort Road to Meridian Street before crossing Manning Drive in a northwesterly direction into the Edmonton Energy and Technology Park.
 This ASP qualifies that "extension of LRT service will be subject to LRT system planning and design, as well as the availability of funding" and that the alignment it depicts "is preliminary and subject to change."

 The Capital Line Northeast is part of the Transportation Master Plan's vision to expand LRT service to all sectors of the city by 2040.
 Preliminary engineering for an LRT extension north of Clareview station was completed in 2010.
 The city will move forward to design and construction once funding becomes available.

 The preliminary engineering project ends at a future station in the Gorman area, north of 153 Avenue and east of the CN tracks.